ie8701va/PythonCourse/README.md

 ### Key Features
 - **Random Number Generation:** The script generates a random number between 1 and 100.
-- **User Interaction:** The user is prompted to guess the number, and feedback is provided whether the guess is too high or too low.
+- **User Interaction:** The user is prompted to guess the number, with feedback provided on whether the guess is too high or too low.
 - **Win/Loss Conditions:** The game informs the user if they guessed the number correctly or if they ran out of attempts.

 ### Usage